KDEFFALT/OEM_PORTING_GUIDE/README.md

     2 (Unpacking .img from folder: data/local/UnpackerSuper/)
     ```
     ```
-    Select system.img
+    Select mi_ext.img
     ```
     ```
     return(enter)
     ```
-13. Do the same for mi_ext.img, product.img and system_ext.img
+13. Do the same for system.img, product.img and system_ext.img
 17. Add files from previous guide to extracted .imgs
 18. Open MT Manager and open extracted .img folder
 19. Make new folder like this: